opsone-ch/documentation/www/services/website.md

 ## Custom configuration

-You can add specific configurations like redirects or additional headers within the ~/cnf/ directory.
+You can add specific configurations like redirects or headers within the ~/cnf/ directory.

 ** Warning: ** You have to reload nginx after changes with the "nginx-reload" shortcut

 ### ~/cnf/nginx.conf

-Configure specific redirects, enable gzip and other stuff directly in the nginx.conf.
-This file is included within the server block.
+Included within the server block and used to configure specific redirects, enable gzip and other stuff directly in the nginx.conf.

 ```
 if ($http_host = www.example.net) {